<< | History | Writings | New Testament | >>

 against terror by night.

-King Solomon made himself a carriage2
+9 King Solomon made himself a carriage

 from the wood of Lebanon.